 I thought about waiting on my hubby to help move the pavers, but the impatient person that I am, I couldn’t wait.
 As soon as I put my not even 1 year old down for a nap, I raced outside to begin.
 And yes, I laid all those pavers in a circle around the fire pit all by myself.
 WOW, lets just say my back felt it for the next few days.

 As far as creating a perfect circle with those pavers, I didn’t do any fancy calculating like my husband the engineer would have done.
 I did measure the distance from the fire pit to the pavers to make sure it was even on all sides, and then I just kept moving them around until they looked good.

 Here is where we went wrong……We decided NOT to dig up all the grass, but to spray it with grass killer.
 This was a very bad idea, because months later, we STILL have to continually spray the gravel with grass killer.
 So, if I was to do it over again, remove the grass, then put a layer of the flower bed liner down for extra protection, THEN add the pea gravel.
 Learn from my mistakes.
 I tend to make a lot of them…

 Below is the finished product.
 We’re pleased with the way our outdoor fire pit turned out and have already enjoyed a few fires.
-With a little thought and effort, you dress anything up, even a random outdoor fire pit!
+With a little thought and effort, you can dress anything up, even a random outdoor fire pit!